 - After the Successful Installation, Reboot your mobile.

 - Uninstall SuperSu app If you root with Method 1.
-If you use Both the Magisk and SuperSu, It can make some trouble.
+If you use Both the Magisk and SuperSu, It can cause some trouble.

 LG G3 has a minimum of 2 GB RAM, and it is a Flagship phone when it is released.
 Now it can be a Good Mid-Range phone in this latest Android World; The RAM is more than enough.
-If you don’t know How much RAM you need, Nowadays 3 GB RAM is enough for regular usage.
-There will be no Regular Major updates and monthly updates, from LG for a long time.
-Compare it with Old devices, Some models still receiving updates.
+If you don’t know How much RAM you need, Nowadays, 3 GB RAM is enough for regular usage.
+There will be no Regular Major updates and monthly updates from LG for a long time.
+Compare it with Old devices.
+Some models are still receiving updates.
 So, you know what you are doing and the real purpose, you can root your device.
-By rooting and flashing custom ROM, you can use New Android versions, without any lag issues.
+By rooting and flashing custom ROM, you can use New Android versions without any lag issues.